Protecting Employees And Organizations From Loss

 - Matters related to trade secrets

-Degrees of Clarity and Challenges of Enforcement
+Degrees Of Clarity And Challenges Of Enforcement

 Noncompete disputes can arise in different settings and can involve different kinds of contracts and documents.
-While some noncompete agreements are very explicit, describing precisely who "the competition" is, others are more ambiguous, leaving ample room for interpretation.
+While some noncompete agreements are explicit, describing precisely who “the competition” is, others are more ambiguous, leaving ample room for interpretation.
 Employers that do not have carefully crafted clauses may be more apt to lose out even if a former employee seems to be violating an agreement, while employees who sign well-worded noncompetes can find themselves unable to work.

 The enforcement of noncompetes is an important factor to consider.
 In many cases, courts are reluctant to enforce them because of the spirit of competition inherent to common conceptions of capitalism.

-Skilled Lakewood Non-Compete Litigation Attorneys
+Skilled Noncompete Litigation Attorneys

 If you have concerns about a noncompete agreement, our lawyers can review your documents and help you assess your risk, or your rights, and pursue litigation when appropriate.
 Contact us to speak to a Denver noncompete agreement attorney.